Paul Desmond: Personal life

 Desmond died on May 30, 1977, not of his heavy alcohol habit but of lung cancer, the result of his longtime heavy smoking.
-He was 52.
-Never without his humor, after he was diagnosed with cancer he expressed pleasure at the health of his liver.
+He was 52 years old.
+Never without his humor, after he was diagnosed with cancer, he expressed pleasure at the health of his liver.
 His last concert was with Brubeck in February 1977, in New York City.
 His fans were unaware of his rapidly declining health.
 Desmond specified in his will that all proceeds from "Take Five" would go to the Red Cross following his death.
 Desmond reportedly owned a Baldwin grand piano, which he lent to Bradley Cunningham, owner of Bradley's piano bar in Greenwich Village, provided that Cunningham move the large piano back to Desmond's Upper West Side apartment to become part of Desmond's estate.
 After this long and expensive process, Desmond willed the piano to Cunningham, a characteristic and final prank.
 The Paul Desmond Papers (and other Brubeck adjacent archival collections) are held at the Holt-Atherton Special Collections and Archives in the University of the Pacific Library.

 Desmond was cremated and his ashes were scattered.

 Style

 Desmond produced a light, melodic tone on the alto saxophone, trying to sound, he said, "like a dry martini."
 With a style that was similar to that of Lee Konitz, one of his influences, he quickly became one of the best-known saxophonists from the West Coast's cool school of jazz.
 Much of the success of the classic Brubeck quartet was due to the juxtaposition of his airy style over Brubeck's sometimes relatively heavy, polytonal piano work.

 Desmond's improvisation is praised for its logical structure and lyricism.
-His gift for improvised counterpoint is perhaps most evident on his two albums with baritone saxophonist Gerry Mulligan (Mulligan-Desmond Quartet and Two of a Mind).
-In his playing Desmond was also notable for his ability to produce extremely high notes, the altissimo register, on his saxophone.
+His gift for improvised counterpoint is perhaps most evident on his two albums with baritone saxophonist Gerry Mulligan (Gerry Mulligan – Paul Desmond Quartet and Two of a Mind).
+In his playing, Desmond was also notable for his ability to produce extremely high notes, the altissimo register, on his saxophone.

 Desmond played a Selmer Super Balanced Action model alto saxophone with an M. C. Gregory model 4A-18M hard rubber mouthpiece, both dating from circa 1951, with a moderately stiff Rico 3 ½ reed.